WORKERS WHO FIRMS CANNOT AFFORD TO PAY …

 TEXTBOOK EXPLANATIONS OF RELATIVE PRONOUN PUNCTUATION

-Beginning with the second of these questions, the person or thing that is or is not being defined etc by a relative clause is usually the person/thing expressed by the noun before the relative: people in the examples above (exceptionally, it is an earlier noun – see 28.
+Beginning with the second of these questions, the person or thing that is or is not being defined etc. by a relative clause is usually the person/thing expressed by the noun before the relative: people in the example above (exceptionally, it is an earlier noun – see 28.
 Pronoun Errors).
 In answer to the first question, the meaning of words like “defining” may be better understood by separating the nouns before a relative into two types: those with plural meaning and those with singular meaning.

 RELATIVE PRONOUNS AFTER NOUNS WITH PLURAL MEANING

 The relative pronoun punctuation rule after nouns with plural meaning is that commas show all of the noun idea is meant, while no commas show some.
 When “some” is meant, the relative clause tells us which ones or which part.
 It is this idea of telling us which that words like “defining” try to communicate.
 Knowing the rule helps us to see that sentence (a) above is about some people, not all.

-Sentences (a) and (b) are actually quite easy to understand because the meanings of “all” and “some” can be recognised even without considering the punctuation.
+Sentence (a) is actually quite easy to understand because the meaning of “some” can be recognised even without considering the punctuation.
 Not all relative pronoun sentences are so easy though.
 Which of the following is correct?

 (b) (The) reforms which Napoleon introduced were long lasting.